rohith1125/NWD/README.md

 - **Table Elements:**
   - `<table>`, `<thead>`, `<tbody>`, `<tr>`, `<th>`, `<td>`: Used in the Pokédex page to display Pokémon data.

+## Advanced HTML Features
+- **rowspan and colspan in Tables:** The Pokédex table uses `rowspan` to group Pokémon with similar attributes (e.g., evolutions or shared abilities) and `colspan` to merge cells for Pokémon with additional information like Mega Evolutions.
+- **Nested Lists:** In the Resources section, nested lists are used to categorize resources into "Official Resources," "Community Resources," and "Database Resources," enhancing the content structure and readability.

 ## CSS Styling